-Press the Up (♠) or the Down (♣) button to increase or decrease the volume.
+Press the Up ( $\blacklozenge$ ) or the Down ( $\blacklozenge$ ) button to increase or decrease the volume.

-While the HDMI input is selected:

-- You can only use the Up/Down buttons to change the volume.
-You cannot use the volume control buttons on the wireless keyboard or the supplied remote commander to change the volume. - You can only use the OSD menu to change the brightness.
-You cannot use the function keys on the wireless keyboard to change the brightness.
+While the HDMI input is selected, you can only use the Up/Down buttons to change the volume.
+You cannot use the volume control buttons on the wireless keyboard or the supplied remote commander to change the volume.